HoneyChasey/DataBase/README.md

 (1 ligne)
 ```

-Same output because I have do not add other payement (only one on the dataBase for now).
+Same output because I have do not add other payment (only one on the dataBase for now).